knipec/Website/README.md

 1. Run
     ```sh
-    git add --all .; and git status
+    git add --all .
+    git status
     ```
     to stage your changes and check what you're about to commit.